elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_500_errors.md

 Don't try again; it won't work.
 The error is likely due to one of the following reasons:

-## You have `RestrictPublicBuckets` in your bucket public access block and are trying to put a cross-account-policy
+## You are trying to put a cross-account policy with `RestrictPublicBuckets` enabled

 ### Background

 What the issue is:
-* You have a public access block on your bucket and `RestrictPublicBuckets` is enabled (also known as "Block public and cross-account access to buckets and objects through any public bucket policies")
+* You have a public access block on your bucket with `RestrictPublicBuckets` enabled (also known as "Block public and cross-account access to buckets and objects through any public bucket policies")
 * You are trying to put a bucket policy that grants cross-account access to the bucket

 Why this happens: